Tracking Triggers

 This book is for you if you find yourself overreacting and regretting it later, getting stuck in the same relational conflicts despite your best intentions, or wanting to transform your relationship with emotions rather than just manage them.

-It's for anyone ready to meet discomfort without collapse, attack, or avoidance—and willing to follow the track of their own reactivity back to steadiness.
+It's for anyone ready to meet discomfort without collapse, attack, or avoidance, and willing to follow the track of their own reactivity back to steadiness.

-How This Book Is Being Written
+How This Book Was Written

 About John Ford

-For over thirty years, John Ford has taught mediators and practitioners how to track emotional patterns much like wilderness trackers read signs in the landscape—attending closely to what is present rather than forcing premature solutions.
+For over thirty years, John Ford has taught mediators and practitioners how to track emotional patterns much like wilderness trackers read signs in the landscape, attending closely to what is present rather than forcing premature solutions.

 He is a workplace mediator, a negotiation and mediation instructor, and the author of Peace at Work: The HR Manager's Guide to Workplace Mediation.
 His work draws on decades of practice in organizational conflict, emotional literacy, and relational decision-making.